 Baking powder biscuits are light, tender, flaky and so delicious.
 For me they conjure up thoughts of being at Grandma’s house in her large farmhouse-style kitchen.
 When she pulled out a big tray of fresh, homemade baking powder biscuits from her oven, we kids could hardly wait to get our hands on those soft golden biscuits.
 We’d slather them with a pat of butter.
 As it melted deep into the mouth-watering biscuit we’d drizzle on a bit of honey or spread some jelly on top.
 Mmmm…baking powder biscuits are so darn scrumptious!

-This baking powder biscuit recipe yields 6 large biscuits.
-When I make a batch I’ll usually double the recipe for a dozen scrumptious biscuits.
+This baking powder biscuit recipe yields 8 large biscuits.
+When I make a batch I’ll usually double the recipe.
 Begin by adjusting your oven rack to the middle position.
 Preheat your oven to 425 degrees.
 In the bowl of a stand mixer, add in the cube of room-temperature butter, flour, baking powder, sugar, and salt.
 Mix on low speed until the butter has been cut into the dry ingredients and everything is well combined.

 Add in the milk.
 Mix briefly – just until the dough comes together.
 The dough for these baking powder biscuits will be a little bit sticky but very easy to handle.
 Transfer the dough to a lightly-floured cutting board or pastry board.
 Knead the dough about 12-15 times.
 With your hands, pat the dough into a one-inch thick circle or rectangle, depending on the shape of your biscuit cutter.

-Bake for 12-15 minutes or until your baking powder biscuits have risen up and become lightly golden on top.
+Bake for 12-15 minutes or until your baking powder biscuits have risen up and become lightly golden on top, and are completely done in the middle.

 For a tender, flaky biscuit don’t over bake them.
 I’ll usually come over to the oven at the 10-minute mark, put on the oven light and check on things.
 Sometimes I’ll open the oven and rotate the baking tray just to make sure all of my baking powder biscuits are browning evenly.